rapidsms/rapidsms/docs/internals/contributing/index.rst

    start   a discussion around a   feature idea or a bug.
 Send a message to the `rapidsms-dev`_ mailing list to request feedback.

 #.
 If you're working on a large patch, we highly recommend creating a `wiki
    page`_ under the RapidSMS GitHub account.
 Use the wiki page to outline the motivation behind the patch and to document decisions made on the `rapidsms-dev`_ mailing list. `Router decoupling and HTTP message processing`_, `Bulk Messaging API`_, and `Scheduling`_ are good examples.

 #.
 Fork the repository on GitHub to start making your changes (relative to the
    master branch).

 #.
-Follow the RapidSMS :ref:`coding standards <coding-standards>`.
+Follow the RapidSMS :ref:`coding standards <coding-standards>` and run the
+   :ref:`PEP 8 adherence tool <pep-eight-adherence>`.

 #.
 Write a test which shows that the bug was fixed or that the feature works as
    expected.